Growth and nodal current of complexified horocycle eigenfunctions: Kernel gives a semiclassical PDO

 with $\eta, \theta$ fixed.
 That is, we make use of almost-analytic continuations of amplitude and phase.
-This leads to the asymptotics of the form\footnote{To be perfect, we need more terms of asymptotics --- up to $O(1/\tau^4)$ remainder.}
+Considering $z_1$ as parameter we complexify integration domain in (\ref{eq:Lteta}).
+If we start with $z_1=z_2$ then $P=Q(z_2,t,\eta,\theta)$ is stationary point in (\ref{eq:Lteta}).
+When we perturb this $z_1$, the latter stationary point moves to the complexification of integration domain.
+This leads to the asymptotics of the form